 The EnChroma lens is made of chemically strengthened glass.
 This lens meets or exceeds the FDA standards for impact resistance, and every lens is individually tested to ensure compliance.
 However, the lens is not shatterproof.

-The lens is available with a limited selection of EnChroma-branded frames via direct sale from our website.
+The lens is available with a selection of EnChroma-branded frames via direct sale from our website.

-Previously, optical aids for color vision deficiency have been based on strongly-tinted lenses that can provide a luminance-based “cue” to help someone with CVD to identify certain colors.
-These aids, typically worn monocularly (e.g., worn only over the non-dominant eye) or haploscopically (e.g., having a different lens in the right vs left eye), essentially work by making one particular color dark in one eye and bright in the other eye.
+The effect these products take advantage of was first noticed by John Daulton in the late 18th century.
+The aids, often worn monocularly (e.g., worn only over the non-dominant eye) or haploscopically (e.g., having a different lens in the right vs left eye), essentially work by making one particular color dark in one eye and bright in the other eye.
 For example, a red-tinted lens causes green to appear very dark.
 Thus, something which looks dark in the “aided” eye and bright in the unaided eye could be determined, by process of logical deduction, to be identified as green.

 EnChroma is the only optical aid for CVD that enhances the perception of color at the neural-sensory level, and provides the same image to both the right and left eyes.